zayne-labs/call-api/README.md

 This behavior can be disabled if you don't like it, by setting `{ cancelRedundantRequests: false }` in the fetch options.

-You can also cancel a request to a particular url by passing the url as a parameter to the cancel property attached to callApi.
+You can also cancel a request to a particular url manually, by passing that url as an argument to the `cancel` method attached to callApi.

 ```js
 callApi("some-url");